SwethaCdw/Movies-app/README.md

 The app has the following issues:

 - Movie filtering does not work as expected
-- Some UI elements render incorrectly or glitch
+- The hamburger icon does not open and close as expected
-- All the test cases should pass.**
+- All the test cases should pass.

 Good luck!